November 10, 20234 min read

 Blog post cover image for "What Is Client Onboarding?
-A Complete Definition"
+A Complete Definition for Freelancers"

 Defining Client Onboarding

-Client onboarding is the systematic process that occurs after a client agrees to work with you but before the core project work begins.
-It encompasses all the activities required to integrate a new client into your workflow, including contract signing, information gathering, asset collection, and setting project expectations.
-It is the bridge between the sales process and the service delivery.
+So, what is the true client onboarding meaning?
+It is the systematic process that occurs after a client agrees to work with you but before the core project work begins.
+It encompasses all activities required to integrate a new client into your workflow, including contract signing, information gathering, asset collection, and setting project expectations.
+It is the bridge between the sales process and the service delivery, and getting it right is non-negotiable.

 Why Is a Good Onboarding Process Important?